BeanieODM/beanie/docs/index.md

     class Collection:
         name = "products"
 ```
 Each document by default has `id` ObjectId field, which reflects `_id` MongoDB document field.
+It can be used later as an argument for the `get()` method.

 More details about Documents, collections, and indexes configuration could be found in the [tutorial](/tutorial/install/).